-This page is an attempt to answer the most frequently asked questions about the Project Management Professional (PMP) certification program from the Project Management Institute (PMI), USA.
+PMP FAQ - Frequently asked questions about Project Management Professional (PMP) Certification exam (Updated for PMP Exam 2021): With thousands of sites dedicated to PMP certification, it shouldn’t be hard to get detailed information on PMP certification, correct?
+Wrong.
+While most websites are able to provide basic information about PMP certification, it’s extremely hard to find a comprehensive and authentic resource on all matters concerning the certification.
+This page is an attempt to answer almost all the frequently asked questions (FAQs) about the PMP certification program from the Project Management Institute (PMI), USA.
 I wish I had access to such a resource when I started preparing for the PMP certification back in 2007.
 I was literally groping in the dark and had no idea how to proceed.
 It took me several months and plenty of hardships to finally get on to the right track for my certification.
 This page is the result of hundreds of hours of effort that I’ve spent in gathering all the information.

 The Project Management Professional (PMP) credential recognizes demonstrated knowledge and skill in leading and directing project teams and in delivering project results within the constraints of schedule, budget and resources.
 It is accredited by the Project Management Institute (PMI), USA, which is the leading global association for the project management profession.

-Who should apply?
 Those who lead and direct cross-functional teams to deliver projects within the constraints of schedule, budget, and scope.

 Candidates are responsible for all aspects of individual projects for the life of the project.

-FAQs on PMP Application Process
+2. FAQs on PMP Application Process

 At a high level, the PMP application process involves the following steps: